raveling/sanity-candy-corp/README.md

 ## Premise

-**Carton Co.** manufactures storage cartons and storage boxes.
-They have multiple offices and warehouse locations and sell their products through several different regional markets.
+**Candy Corp.** manufactures delicious candies.
+They have multiple offices and warehouse locations and sell their products through wholesale, and a direct-to-consumer subscription program.
 They also produce a product catalog that manifests in print, and as a searchable online resource.